Lutheran High School North (Missouri)

-Lutheran Middle and High School North (LHSN) is a parochial Christian high school in St. Louis County, Missouri in the United States.
+Lutheran Middle and High School North (LN), commonly known as Lutheran North, is a parochial Christian high school in St. Louis County, Missouri, United States.
 It currently offers education in grades six through twelve, and is associated with the Lutheran Church – Missouri Synod.
-Along with Lutheran High School South, the school belongs to the Lutheran High School Association of the Greater St. Louis Area.
+Along with Lutheran High School South, the school belongs to the Lutheran High School Association of St. Louis.

-Lutheran North is accredited by AdvancED and National Lutheran Schools and is a charter member of the National Alliance of High Schools.
+Lutheran North is accredited by AdvancED and National Lutheran Schools, and is a charter member of the National Alliance of High Schools.
 Its governing body is a 15-member board of trustees appointed by the 63 member congregations of the high school association.
-Lutheran North is currently administrated by Timothy Brackman as principal and Daniel Wenger as dean of students.
+The school is currently administrated by Head of School Timothy Brackman, and Principal Jason Becker.

 Overview

-Lutheran North operates on an alternating-day block schedule consisting of eight blocks.
-The first four blocks are held on Maroon (A) Days and the remaining four blocks are held on Gold (B) Days.
-Lutheran North was one of the first high schools in the St. Louis area to move from a traditional 7-period schedule to the block schedule.
-This took place in the 1994–95 school year.
-In addition, the school has long been noted for its emphasis on the integration of technology in the classroom.
-Beginning in the 2012–13 school year, Lutheran North and Lutheran High School South started a "One to one" technology initiative.
-This initiative was intended to help students integrate technology into all aspects of their education, most notably through the distribution of iPads to every student and faculty member.
-Starting in the 2019–20 school year these iPads were replaced by chromebooks.
+In the 1994–95 school year, Lutheran North became one of the first high schools in the St. Louis area to move from a traditional seven-period schedule to the block schedule.

+The school has long been noted for its emphasis on the integration of technology in the classroom.
+Beginning in the 2012–13 school year, Lutheran North and Lutheran High School South started a "one to one" technology initiative.
+This was intended to help students integrate technology into all aspects of their education, most notably through the distribution of iPads to every student and faculty member.
+Starting in the 2019–20 school year, the iPads were replaced by Chromebooks.

-Over 85% of the teachers at Lutheran North hold a Master's degree.
-Over 96% of the students who graduate from LHSN attend a four-year university and about 95% of the student body participates in at least one co-curricular activity.
+Over 85% of the teachers at Lutheran North hold a master's degree.
+Over 96% of the students who graduate from LHSN attend a four-year university, and about 95% of the student body participates in at least one co-curricular activity.